notwaving/100DaysOfCloud/Journey/051/Readme.md

 - Familiarity with AWS services
 - Working knowledge of the terminal
+- IAM user with admin permission
+- Docker if you want to test locally
-- Docker installed on machine
+- Homebrew if you're on macOS or Linux

 ## Use Case